ajmeek/procgen-tools/README.md

 The repository is organized as follows:
 - `experiments` contains research materials considered interesting or significant enough to (eventually) be documented and shared.
 - `playground` contains early-stage or work-in-progress research, or archival materials for discontinued research threads.
-- `procgen_tools` is a Python package containing the shared tooling used by the above research.
+- `ANONYMIZED` is a Python package containing the shared tooling used by the above research.
 It can be installed from local source using `pip install -e procgen-tools`

 Required dependencies should be installed using `pip install -r requirements.txt`.